-Mass Protests in Kenya: Long History, But Hijacked by the Elites
+Kenyan Protests Have a Long History, But Have Been Hijacked by the Political Elites

 Kenyan opposition leader Raila Odinga and his coalition party, Azimio la Umoja-One Kenya, recently called for mass protests across the country.